 - California King Mattress: 72" x 84"

 Also see: a larger photo of the mattress size chart for comparison.

 There are no standard mattress depths.
 Some bed mattresses are 9-10 inches deep, but many pillow top mattresses measure 15-16 inches in depth, or even more.
 Box springs and other components lift a mattress even higher off of the ground, and the extra height should be considered before you design a quilt or purchase other types of bedding.

 If you're making a quilt for your own use, it's much easier to consider all of the bed size what-ifs.
 But if the quilt is a gift, you may not be certain which type of bed it will ultimately be used to cover, so consider designing a quilt that would fit a queen size mattress, the most popular bed size.

 Quilt Design Options

-Although knowing mattress sizes is essential when when you make a quilt, consider a few of the variables before you determine the quilt's final dimensions.
-Ask yourself a few questions:
+Although knowing mattress sizes is essential when when you make a quilt, consider some of the variables before you determine the quilt's final dimensions.
+Ask yourself these questions:

 - How much extra quilt width should extend past each side of the mattress to create a nice drop?

 - Will the quilt look better if the primary focus of its design stops at mattress edges?

 - Will the quilt be used with a dust ruffle?
 How much extra width and length is required to make sure the quilt extends nicely past the top edge of the ruffle?